nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:thinking: When should I use this?**<br>
-I should use this when I want to get a quick workout based on how I am feeling.
+I should use this when I want to get a quick workout plan based on how I am feeling.

 </div>